streamnative/pulsar-hub/logging/flume-ng-sink/master/flume-ng-sink.md

    2. Install the Flume.

-        1. Go to the docker instance `flume`.
+        1. Go to the Docker instance `flume`.

             ```$xslt
             docker exec -it flume /bin/bash
             ```

-        2. At the docker instance `flume`, use the following command to decompress the Flume package.
+        2. At the docker instance `flume`, use the following commands to decompress the Flume package.

             ```
             wget http://apache.01link.hk/flume/1.9.0/apache-flume-1.9.0-bin.tar.gz